BarryHoward/armchair-football/2019/Weekly-Updates/Week2.md

 > It seems that only Jack and Yahoo think that Jordan Howard is going to be relevant in the Eagles offense this year.

 Stop me if you've heard this before:  Jack dominates one week, Jack gets crushed the next, Jack is in the middle of the pack.
 Once again, Jack-in-the-box starts the season bouncing up and down -- going from nightmare fuel to harmless joke.
 After breakout performances by Sammy Watkins and Deshaun Watson, both under-performed, and Jack suffered a pretty rough defeat.
 His inconsistency might continue unfortunately, since Jordan Howard turned out to be the bust we all feared, and he is without a true RB2.
-A few great players and a few not-so-great players means Jack will continue to be inconsistent until he can fill some gaps in his lineup.
+A few great players and a few not-so-great players means Jack will probably bounce around week-to-week until he can fill some gaps in his lineup.
 I still think this has the foundation of playoff team, but there's a lot of work to be done.

 ### 7 - Ben's Notable Team